-- Check your Google Search Console: If you don’t already have this setup do it now!
-Here are instructions.
+- Check your Google Search Console: If you don’t already have this setup do it now.
 This handy tool is incredibly valuable when it comes to checking not only your current rankings in Google but what keyword queries searchers are looking for.

 2. Start Creating Awesome Content

-However, at Twenty Over Ten we understand that creating a regular stream of your own content can be a time consuming process or perhaps blogging is just not your cup of ☕.
+However, at Twenty Over Ten we understand that creating a regular stream of your own content can be a time-consuming process or perhaps blogging is just not your cup of tea.
 That’s why all Twenty Over Ten users have the option to add Content Assist to their websites.
-Content Assist is a new type of content offering solution on the market that was developed specifically for financial advisors to assist them in creating blog posts.
-Once added, users are able to choose blog posts by category (retirement, home-buying, young adults, etc.), load them into their website, and then edit and further optimize the content for search engines.
-Advisors have the ability to customize and edit the content to add their voice, SEO keywords, and further promote their expertise, or use the content as-is.
+With this tool, you can choose from different categories, such as retirement, home-buying, young adults, business and much more.
+Once you have chosen which blog that you want to use, advisors can easily customize and edit the content to add your unique voice, keywords to fit your niche or you can use it as-is.

-- Make content digestible: We’ve said it before, and we’ll say it again — forget the financial jargon.
+- Make Content Digestible: We’ve said it before, and we’ll say it again — forget the financial jargon.
 Most everyone is not familiar with financial terms, which is why it’s important to make your content easy to read and process.
 Once you’ve kicked the jargon to the curb also consider changing up the formatting of your blog posts.
-Breaking your content into different sections, similarly to what we’ve done in this post, will make it easier for your readers to find the information they need quickly and the header tags will also boost your SEO.
+Breaking your content into different sections, similar to what we’ve done in this post, will make it easier for your readers to find the information they need quickly and the header tags will also boost your SEO.